Shara Nelson: 2010s

-In 2011, the DJ Pete Tong filed a restraining order against Nelson.
+In 2011, DJ Pete Tong filed a restraining order against Nelson.
 She was found guilty of harassing Tong with nuisance calls, falsely claiming she had married him.
 She was given a 12-month community order and 80 hours of community service.

 Several new tracks have been posted on Nelson's official website, including "Promise to You", "Different" and "If".
 In February 2012, NUFrequency released their debut album Connected, which includes a new extended version of "Go That Deep" featuring Shara Nelson.
 A newly remixed and remastered version of Massive Attack's Blue Lines was released in 2012.
 The album features Nelson on four songs, including the classics "Unfinished Sympathy" and "Safe From Harm".
 In September 2012, Nelson performed live for the first time in many years, sparking further rumours of an imminent comeback in 2013.
 She performed her hit "Unfinished Sympathy" (originally with Massive Attack) at the concert in aid of Cool Earth produced by Angelica Campion-Armstrong.

 Nelson contributed vocals to the track "Badger Swagger" by The Artful Badger in May 2013.
 The song was made in support of Team Badger and the "Stop The Cull" petition and was released in June 2013.

 Summer 2014 brought the release of a new single called "Promised", again in collaboration with NUfrequency.
 It was recorded in 2010 and released on Rebirth as a limited hand-stamped white label coloured 10" vinyl.
-In December 2014, Nelson contributed to "The Peace Collective" with her vocals appearing on the charity single "All Together Now" Other contributors include David Gray and Holly Johnson.
+In December 2014, Nelson contributed to "The Peace Collective" with her vocals appearing on the charity single "All Together Now".
+Other contributors include David Gray and Holly Johnson.

 Nelson, Britton and John Power wrote and recorded the title track, "Looking", for the film Anti-Social.
 Nelson released a single on 27 April 2018 called "Looking (Meghan Markle's Theme)".

 2020s

-Nelson is the featured vocalist on Charles Webster's latest single "This Is Real", released in October 2020.
-Nelson and Webster have collaborated together before on the Presence album and NUFrequency remixes.
-In 2022 a remix of the track This Is Real (Dazzle Drums Mix) was released on vinyl and digital release.
+Nelson is the featured vocalist on Charles Webster's single "This Is Real", released in October 2020.
+Nelson and Webster had collaborated together before on the Presence album and NUFrequency remixes.
+In 2022 a remix of the track – "This Is Real (Dazzle Drums Mix)" – was released on vinyl and digital release.

-Nelson is currently continuing work in the studio with Simon Britton and various collaborators for her next solo album with the first single due in 2023.